 The Step block applies a step input.
-You can also use other types of inputs, such as ramp, to optimize the response generated by such inputs.
+You can also use other types of input, such as a ramp, to optimize the response generated by such inputs.

-Water enters the tank from the top at a rate proportional to the voltage, V, applied to the pump.
+Water enters the tank at the top at a rate proportional to the valve opening.
+The valve opening is proportional to the voltage, V, applied to the pump.
 The water leaves through an opening in the tank base at a rate that is proportional to the square root of the water height, H. The presence of the square root in the water flow rate results in a nonlinear plant.

 The following table describes the variables, parameters, differential equations, states, inputs, and outputs of the Water-Tank System.

 H is the height of water in the tank.

 Vol is the volume of water in the tank.

 V is the voltage applied to the pump.

 A is the cross-sectional area of the tank.

 b is a constant related to the flow rate into the tank.

 a is a constant related to the flow rate out of the tank.